Cancer phobia: Signs and symptoms

 People living with carcinophobia frequently suffer from depression.
 Sufferers may become reclusive and obsessive over their health.
 They may feel overwhelmed and fail to carry out their usual functions.
-The fear is associated with lack of future planning, and an overall poor quality of life.
+The fear is associated with a lack of future planning and an overall poor quality of life.

-Symptoms of carcinophobia can vary from person to person, but may include physical symptoms such as sweating, trembling, and rapid heartbeat, as well as psychological symptoms such as anxiety, panic attacks, and avoidance behavior.
-The mere thought or anticipation of having cancer can trigger these symptoms, making it difficult for people with carcinophobia to seek necessary medical treatment.

 Causes

+Anxieties surrounding cancer are exacerbated by fears of its unpredictability and perceived “indestructibility” as well as associated fears of mortality.

 Cancer survivors are also susceptible to developing a debilitating fear of recurrence due to their previous experience with the disease.
 Half of all cancer survivors report a moderate to high fear of recurrence.

 Cancer phobia can also appear in people suffering from Hypochondria.
 PTSD is also a common cause of the phobia.
 Anyone can have the phobia.

-Traumatic events that can lead to this phobia include:
+Several factors can heighten the risk of developing anxiety related to cancer.
+People may be more susceptible to anxiety if they have undergone certain experiences such as: